jameslongkubvisor/kubernetes-api-migration/README.md

 ### Overview of Migration
 Deployment Phase
 1. Deploy MySQL Database to Kubernetes [ local ]
-2. Containerize the Java Rest API Application [ MySQL ] and Deploy to Kubernetes
+2. Deploy the Java Rest API Application [ MySQL ] to Kubernetes
 3. Test the application
 4. Deploy a Postgresql Container to the same Kubernetes Cluster [ local ]
 5. Start Migration Host [ To Assist with DB Migration ]